abdullah45145/FigmaDesign/README.md

 # FigmaDesign <br>
-this is figma design using react
+this is figma design using react using tailwind css